K28-Ahmed/EVChargingPoint/docs/testing.md

 If we experience a failed test, that will mean that our app is not fully functionable for our users need.
 Test Runs
-TODO: For each test described above, indicate the current status.
+: For each test described above, indicate the current status.
 Create a requirements traceability matrix to validate the completeness of the product.
 T1-UCID1 - Run smoothly succesfully no issues - Our Userface should run smoothly - User Interface - Pass